 The tricky part is figuring out what makes a fair offer.
 This is one of the biggest questions we get at Sundae.

-Sundae customer Jackie: ‘Should I sell to Sundae or renovate myself?’
+Sundae customer Jackie: ‘Should I sell with Sundae or renovate myself?’

 We’ll help you understand how to assess a fair offer price for your home though Jackie’s story.